mautic/user-documentation/docs/contacts/manage_contacts.rst

 * **Set Do Not Contact (DNC)** - This action will set all selected Contacts as DNC for the Email Channel, and it allows you to provide a custom message as "reason" for why the Contacts were manually unsubscribed by a Mautic User.

 * **Delete Selected (Batch Delete)** - The batch delete action in the Contact table allows the deletion of up to 100 Contacts at a time.
-This limit is there as a performance precaution, since deleting more Contacts at a time could cause performance degredation issues.
+This limit is there as a performance precaution, since deleting more Contacts at a time could cause performance degradation issues.

 If you need to delete large numbers of Contacts, visit the :doc:`segment docs</segments/manage_segments>` which explains how to delete thousands of Contacts easily.